 Pioneertown wasn’t always a real town, but it is now.
 Only a real town would have its own honky-tonk, right?

-Pioneertown was an elaborate film set built in the 1940’s deep in the high desert, a Wild West facade used in several western films including the famous The Cisco Kid.
-Its remote location made it more efficient to build (era-appropriate in design) lodgings for the talent right there on set, creating a tiny but functional town that served as both a shooting location and an unincorporated community village.
+Pioneertown was an elaborate film set built in the 1940s deep in the high desert, a Wild West facade used in several Western films including the famous The Cisco Kid.
+Its remote location made it more efficient to build era-appropriate lodgings for the talent right there on set, creating a tiny but functional town that served as both a shooting location and an unincorporated community village.

-Accessed via California State Route 62 and four miles northeast of Yucca Valley, Pappy and Harriet’s is a welcome site to local and strangers passing through.
-Make sure to wander around the rest of Pioneertown while you’re there, but for the love of god, be careful around the bikes.
+Accessed via California State Route 62 and just four miles northeast of Yucca Valley, Pappy and Harriet’s is a welcome site to locals and strangers passing through.
+Make sure to wander around the rest of Pioneertown while you’re there—but for the love of God, be careful around the bikes.
 You are in the middle of the desert.